zahranyousuff/osticket/README.md

 </p>
 <p>

-Register new PHP version.
+Register the new PHP version.

 <p>
 <img src="https://imgur.com/qdbn5zQ.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-You will want to provide a path to the php executable file (php-cgi.exe)).
+You will want to provide a path to the PHP executable file (php-cgi.exe)).
   Go to C Drive -> PHP -> click on php-cgi file.

 <p>